 Colleen Cameron-Bergan is an accomplished executive with policy-making, strategic planning, and communications experience in the telecommunications industry.
 She is also an active leader in the Aboriginal and health care communities in our province.
 Ms. Cameron is a member of the Beardy’s Okemasis First Nation who currently resides in Saskatoon with her family.
 She was appointed to be a Commissioner in February 2015.

 Jan Gitlin is a community leader, social justice advocate, and promoter of random acts of kindness.
-She worked for CTV Saskatchewan as a senior account executive for over twenty years, she has co-chaired the Saskatoon Holocaust Memorial for fifteen years, and, in 2012, became a founding co-partner for Think Good.
+She worked for CTV Saskatchewan as a senior account executive for over twenty years, she has co-chaired the Saskatoon Holocaust Memorial for more than 30 years, and, in 2012, became a founding co-partner for Think Good.
 Do Good., a Saskatoon-based organization that works with schools to find ways to improve our world.
-Jan is currently a mentor for the University of Saskatchewan’s Edwards School of Business.
+Jan has been a mentor for the University of Saskatchewan’s Edwards School of Business.
 She was appointed to be a Commissioner in June 2011.

 Heather Kuttai is an author and writer with a focus on disability issues such as inclusion, service provision, and maternity.
 She has a background in disability policy development, leadership in management, and post-secondary education administration.
 Ms. Kuttai is a three-time Paralympic medal-winning athlete who resides with her family in Saskatoon.
 She was appointed to be a Commissioner in February 2015.